Air Lease Q4 2024 Earnings Call Transcript

 Analyst at Goldman Sachs

-Thanks so much for the follow-up.
-I just wanted to come back to the $5,000,000,000 number you gave.
-It was really helpful just helping us think through like what percentage of book value is tied to these COVID ever leases over the next couple of years.
+Oh, thanks so much for the follow-up.
+I just wanted to come back to the $5 billion number you gave.
+It was really helpful just helping us think through what percentage of book values tied to these COVID-era leases over the next couple of years.
 Just in very rough numbers, understanding the backdrop might be different today.
 It doesn't sound like that's what you guys think.
+Sounds like you think it might be better.
+But if you could snap your fingers and write those leases at today's lease rates, what would the upside be on that pool of aircraft?
+Thanks so much for the extra time.

 Catherine O'Brien